-The Board of Directors has overall responsibility for the strategic focus of sustainability and climate work.
+The Board of Directors has overall responsibility for the strategic focus of sustainability and climate work, and makes decisions on the Company’s policies.
 The Board of Directors also makes decisions on significant investments, such as green investment programmes and certification of properties.
 Feedback is provided to the Board through a six-monthly board report and an annual oral presentation by the SVP, Director of Sustainable Business.

 The CEO and the executive management team are responsible for day-to-day operation of the Company and report to the Board of Directors.
 They are responsible for delivering on targets and strategies and taking decisions on general operational matters, including sustainability.
 They are also to ensure that systems and processes are in place to monitor and control the Company’s operations and risks, including climate-related risks and opportunities.
 The SVP, Director of Sustainable Business is a member of the executive management team.

 The Sustainability Committee, consisting of representatives from the executive management team and experts, addresses ongoing issues and decisions relating to sustainability work.
 The efforts in 2022 focused on science-based targets, green financing, and diversity and inclusion.
 The Sustainability Committee is also active in the green investment programmes and the BREEAM certification process for all properties in Operator Activities.